 Lying east of the Ruwenzori Mountains, this forest habitat is home to an amazing 11 species of primate.
 Tracking a noisy chimpanzee family is a thrilling experience, and the sheer wealth of wildlife will delight naturalists.
 The birdlife is also outstanding.
 We recommend an overnight stay to maximise viewing.

 Where: Kamwenge District, Uganda

 Ideal for viewing: Chimpanzee, Grey-cheeked mangabey, L’Hoest’s monkey, Red colobus monkey, Bushpig

 Excellent for: Birdwatching

-Located in Uganda’s northeast corner on the border with South Sudan, the Kidepo Valley National Park is one of the most isolated national parks in Africa, yet it is home to a unique and special array of wildlife, including cheetah.
+Located in Uganda’s northeast corner on the border with South Sudan, Kidepo Valley is one of the most isolated national parks in Africa, yet it is home to a unique and special array of wildlife, including cheetah.
 This region of idyllic savannah is crisscrossed by large riverbeds and rocky hilltops.

 Where: Karamoja Region

 Ideal for viewing: Cheetah, Eland, Lion, Red-throated bee-eater, Ostrich